base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 ### What is the benefit of transferring my digital assets from Ethereum to Base?

-By transferring digital assets from Ethereum to Base, you get to experience the scalability and efficiency of Base -- this means cheaper and faster transactions, reduced gas fees, and all of the dapps unique to the network!
+By transferring digital assets from Ethereum to Base, you get to experience the scalability and efficiency of Base -- this means cheaper and faster transactions, reduced gas fees, and all of the apps unique to the network!

 ### Can I use the same wallet on Base that I use on Ethereum?